 These visits have been chosen and developed for their educational value to delegates.
 They represent unique opportunities for insights into aspects of occupational health which delegates may not usually have access to.
 The visits are available to full delegates only.

-Visits 1 – 9 listed below have each been awarded 2 CPD credits by the Faculty of Occupational Medicine
+Visits 1 – 9 and Visit 11 listed below have each been awarded 2 CPD credits by the Faculty of Occupational Medicine

 Oxford Circus is currently the busiest London Underground station on the network.
 Regularly needing to manage safety incidents such as customer injuries, slip, trips, and over-crowding in an efficient way whilst also providing the level of customer service expected of a world class system.